 A Guide for the Cluster Headache Sufferer

 So you've been diagnosed with Cluster Headaches, the "worst pain known to humans."
-Now what?
 Well one thing that you'll quickly find out is that there is no silver bullet for alleviating the pain of cluster headaches.
 In fact, in many cases it takes so long to come to a diagnosis that you may have already been through several drug trials with your physician or neurologist in order to rule out other maladies.
 This is not at all surprising because cluster headaches are a pimary headache type.
 In order to diagnose a primary headache type, your doctor must first rule out secondary headache types, including headaches caused by trauma, lesion, or tumor.
 This is for your safety, but it can certainly be frustrating going through the various diagnostics with no real pain relief.

 The average time to diagnosis is actually several years.
 This is largely because the much of the general medical community has never encountered cluster headaches and knows little about them.
 It is a very rare illness, somewhere between .03% and .05% of the population.
 For this reason, and to ensure proper treatment, it is important to go to the right doctor.
 Your general practitioner or family doctor may hazard a guess that you have cluster headaches, but by and large, they do not see enough patients with this particular disorder to know enough about it to prescribe the right treatment.
 A good indicator that you are on the wrong path is treatment of cluster headache with painkillers - aspirin, ibuprofen, naproxen, Vicodin, hydrochodone, Oxycontin, morphine, etc. These medicines have their place, but generally do not work very well for cluster headache and they set the stage for prescription medication dependency.
 Cluster headache is a life-long ailment for most and there is no known cure.
 It may come and go over time, but typically will return at some point.
 You need to get on the path of preventing versus numbing the pain.